iresil/NetRain/README.md

 - **NetRain_Common/NetRain_Common.vcxproj** - C++ static library that contains consts and enums that will be used across the rest of the projects.

 ## Acknowledgements
-The main idea from which this project originated, was born out of discussion with [**Vartalus**](https://github.com/Vartalus), who also contributed during its creation.
+The main idea from which this project originated was conceived during discussion with [**Vartalus**](https://github.com/Vartalus), who also contributed in its creation.

-[**@Vartalus**](https://github.com/Vartalus): Thanks for the great cooperation during this project and all the previous ones.
+[**@Vartalus**](https://github.com/Vartalus): Thanks for the excellent cooperation during this project and all the previous ones.

 This project was also made possible due to the existence of the following repositories:
 - [**rezmason/matrix**](https://github.com/Rezmason/matrix) - The SVG files that have been used as resources in this project are slightly modified versions of